developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 * Set screen brightness to minimum level for use
 * Set a short screen timeout interval (10-15 seconds)
 * Set the device to wake after pressing scan trigger or PTT button
-* Optimize all EC30 apps for Doze mode and App Standby
+* Optimize all EC30 apps for Doze and App Standby
 * Observe [Doze Restrictions](https://developer.android.com/training/monitoring-device-state/doze-standby)
 * Ensure apps are managing activities during the Doze maintenance window
 * Do not disable Doze mode through MX